Home » Guides » The Best and Worst Starting Hands for Omaha Poker

 Hand Combinations

-The top starting hands in poker vary depending on the variant in play.
+Although hand rankings in poker are consistent, the top starting hands in poker can vary from one variant to another.
 One of the first and most important Omaha poker tips to learn is that the additional cards wildly alter the game’s strategy.
 And this all begins with your starting hand selection.

-In Texas Hold’em, there are just 169 potential opening hands.
-But with four cards to play with, there’s a whopping 16,432 starting hand permutations in a regular game of Omaha.
+In Texas Hold’em, there are just 169 potential unique opening hands.
+But with four cards to play with, there’s a whopping 16,432 Omaha starting hand permutations in a regular game.

-With that many possible holdings, there’s not a lot of point listing off every single good or bad Omaha starting hand.
+With that many possible holdings, there’s no point in listing off all of the good and bad Omaha poker hands.
 Instead, it makes more sense to group them into categories and explain why each group is so desirable – or not.

 Starting Potential

-As such, the very best starting hands are those with the most potential.
+As such, the very best Omaha starting hands are those with the most potential to build on your starting stake in poker.
 It’s not necessarily about their current strength.

 The Best Omaha Poker Hands

 In Omaha poker, good hands and bad hands are intrinsically linked.
-After all, the features that make a hand good are obviously going to be absent in a bad one.
+After all, the features that make for top starting hands in poker are obviously going to be absent from bad ones.

 In general, the best hands maximize drawing potential.
 That means you’re looking for double-suited hands so you can draw to two different flushes.
 Connected cards give you straight draws, while premium pocket pairs allow you to make the best possible sets and full houses.